Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-In my 24 years of experience, I have seen my blood sugar move faster than Superman.
+“I’ve seen my blood sugar move faster than Superman.
 I have seen it rise like a balloon reaching the clouds and fall like a book off a shelf.
-I have found myself having repeat conversations with different diabetes doctors and educators.
 When my blood sugar drops, I may feel confused.
 When my blood sugar rises, I may feel tired.
-When my blood sugar changes, I don’t always feel the same thing.
-Chatting with others helps.
-It’s good to know I am not the only person who has felt this way.
+Talking with others helps.”

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.